 2. Plan the Layout

-If your tiles have random patterns, it’s important to plan the layout.
+If your tiles have patterns, it’s important to plan the layout.
 Lay your sheets on the surface as a dry run so you know you’ll be happy with the arrangement they’re in.

 Once you’ve done this, make sure you place them accordingly so it’s easy to pick everything up as you install.